 If you provide this data, yes – sites are online merchants, no different to any other.
 If you’re worried about this, use alternative payment methods.
 PayPal, Apple Pay, Skrill, Boku and Neteller will all keep one step of separation between your deposits and withdrawals and the payment method.

 Does My Choice of Payment Method Impact Any Rewards?

 It might, yes with some online bookmakers.
 If you’re keen to gain free bets or a casino bonus by gambling online, ensure that your payment method of choice does not null and void these offers.
 Every betting site has different policies about payment methods, betting sites that accept a wide range of payments are now the most popular and common for new customers.

 Payment Methods for Online Betting Summary

-There are a plethora of ways to deposit and withdraw funds to and from your online accounts that new customers can consider and therefore choose a deposit method that suits them the best.
+There are a plethora of ways to deposit and withdraw funds to and from your online betting accounts that new customers can consider and therefore choose a deposit method that suits them the best.
 In the age of the internet, new payment methods crop up all the time and it’s never been easier to manage your money.
-Whether you’re keen to use a bank card, an e wallet, arrange bank transfers or a combination of multiple payment methods, you’re sure to find a betting site that meets your needs.
+Whether you’re keen to use a bank card (debit card), an e wallet, arrange bank transfers or a combination of multiple payment methods, you’re sure to find a betting site that meets your needs.

-When looking at these payment options and popular payment methods remember take on board different factors such as processing time of payments, min deposit requirements and ease of use – we explore all these in details on the above pages so you can make an informed choice.
+When looking at these payment options and popular methods remember take on board different factors such as processing time of payments, min deposit requirements and ease of use – we explore all these in details on the above pages so you can make an informed choice.